-There can be many causes for dizziness after bariatric surgery.
+There can be many causes of dizziness after bariatric surgery.
 It is not uncommon for patients who undergo bariatric surgery to experience episodes of dizziness or light-headed following the operation.
-The word “dizziness” can be used to describe feelings that range from feeling faint or lightheaded to feeling weak or unsteady.
+The word “dizziness” can be used to describe the feelings that range from feeling faint or lightheaded to feeling weak or unsteady.

 Many clinical trials have provided evidence that chemical imbalances within the body can result in temporary dizzy spells.
 For patients who have undergone bariatric surgery, the feeling of dizziness is commonly associated with the restricted diet that accompanies the lifestyle change following the surgery.